 How to do an Environmental Aspects and Impacts Assessment

-There are many ways for evaluating the significance of an Aspect and what is significant for your organization may not be significant for a similar organization.
-The organization needs to use a method that works for its specific requirements and circumstances, such as size, community it is in and the type of business sector you are in.
+There are many ways for evaluating the significance of an Aspect and what is significant for your organisation may not be significant for a similar organisation.
+The organisation needs to use a method that works for its specific requirements and circumstances, such as size, community it is in and the type of business sector you are in.

-First step is to list all your activities across the organization.
+Where to start?
+First step is to list all your activities across the organisation.
 This includes everything from normal day to day running to annual activities or emergency activities.
 Once you have done this you can identify the potential areas of risk.

 When assessing an Aspect you need to consider the following: